HydrolienF/Version-Tool/README.md

 ## Usage

-Download all the .sh of this repository.
+Download all the .sh of this repository & add it to your repository.
+Name all your branch as x.y
-Add an action as this one :
+Add an action as this one to use version variable:

 ```yml
 # .github/workflows/version.yml